 How should this medicine be used?

 Sunitinib comes as a capsule to take by mouth with or without food.
-For treatment of gastrointestinal stromal tumors (GIST) or advanced renal cell carcinoma (RCC), sunitinib is usually taken once a day for 4 weeks (28 days) followed by a 2-week break before beginning the next dosing cycle and repeated every 6 weeks for as long as your doctor recommends.
+For the treatment of gastrointestinal stromal tumors (GIST), or for the treatment renal cell carcinoma (RCC), sunitinib is usually taken once a day for 4 weeks (28 days) followed by a 2-week break before beginning the next dosing cycle and repeated every 6 weeks for as long as your doctor recommends.
 For the prevention of RCC, sunitinib is usually taken once a day for 4 weeks (28 days) followed by a 2-week break before beginning the next dosing cycle and repeating every 6 weeks for 9 cycles.
 For the treatment of pancreatic neuroendocrine tumors (pNET), sunitinib is usually taken once daily.
 Take sunitinib at around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take sunitinib exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Swallow the capsules whole; do not split, chew, or crush them.
 Do not open the capsules.

 You may need to take one or more capsules at a time depending on your dose of sunitinib.

 Your doctor may gradually increase or decrease your dose or temporarily or permanently stop yourtreatment if you experience certain side effects.
 This depends on how well the medication works for you and the side effects you experience.
 Talk to your doctor about how you are feeling during your treatment.
 Continue to take sunitinib even if you feel well.
 Do not stop taking sunitinib without talking to your doctor.

 Other uses for this medicine